 Editor: change the text as below, page 40, line 6 [1]

 The A-BFT in Secondary Channel subfield indicates that the A-BFT is allocated on an adjacent secondary channel, in addition to being allocated on the primary channel.
 If set to 0, the A-BFT is not allocated on any secondary channel.
-If set to 1, the A-BFT is also present on the secondary channel.
-If set to 2, the A-BFT is also present on the secondary1 channel.
-If set to 3, the A-BFT is also present on thesecondary2 channel.
+If set to 1, the A-BFT is also present on a secondary channel which is the lower secondary channel next to the primary channel.
+If set to 2, the A-BFT is also present on a secondary channel which is the upper secondary channel next to the primary channel.
+If set to 3, the A-BFT is also present on either the secondary channel or the secondary1 channel.
 This A-BFT in Secondary Channel subfield is reserved if the value of the Next A-BFT subfield is nonzero.